awkure/nnerd/README.rst

 =============
 More overview
 =============
 This network is an example of the simple Recurrent Neural Network (RNN) which uses Long Short Term Memory (LSTM) architecture.
-I used binary as training data to speed up the validation.
+I used binary output as proceeded training data to speed up the validation.

 =====
 Using